 The water itself is not always conducive for swimming but activities such as boating; snorkeling can be fun to explore.
 Unlike Smathers beach, Higgs beach has shallow waters which can be fun if a nice dip is what you are looking for.

 However, these beaches being public and near touristy regions makes them susceptible to overcrowding.
-If you fancy a secluded beach then a trip to Zachary Taylor Fort ‘s beach will do you right.
+If you fancy a secluded beach, then a trip to Zachary Taylor Fort‘s beach will do you right.

 4. Enjoy Biking

 At 4 miles long and 1-mile wide, the island of Key West is very walkable.
 If you want to see all the island’s vast number of attractions and landmarks, a bicycle might come in handy.
-Rent a bike and enjoy a tour of the island’s highlights.
+Rent a bike and enjoy a self-guided tour of the island’s highlights.

 Ride through the most natural terrain with the challenge only picking towards the cemetery, which is 20 feet above sea level.